BraeBaumgartner/GameOfLifeKata/README.md

 With Eclipse installed and open, import the project into eclipse by selecting ```File>Import>General>Existing Projects into Workspace```
 Then press Next at the bottom, and set the GameOfLifeKata folder as the root for the project.
 Finally, click Finish to import the project into Eclipse.

-### Building the main executable
+### Running the main executable
-In Eclipse, select ```File>Export>Java>Runnable Jar File``` then click Next.
-Use the Launch configuration GameOfLife - GameOfLifeKata and click Finish to build the .jar file.
+Now that the project has been imported, select ```src>GameOfLife>GameOfLife.java``` and click the green Run arrow to run the program within Eclipse

-### Building the unit test file
+### Running the unit test file
-In Eclipse, select ```File>Export>Java>Runnable Jar File``` then click Next.
-Use the Launch configuration GameOfLifeTest - GameOfLifeKata and click Finish to build the .jar file.
+Now that the project has been imported, select ```Test>GameOfLife>GameOfLifeTest.java``` and click the green Run arrow to run the test program within Eclipse

 ## Implemented Features